tasb/docker-kubernetes-training/labs/lab04.md

 ## Run the lab

-After that navigate to <http://localhost:8080> you should get an weg page like this.
+After that navigate to <http://localhost:8080> you should get an web page like this.

 ![Docker tutorial](images/lab04/image01.jpg "Docker tutorial")